pulp/pulpcore/docs/plugins/plugin-writer/concepts/rbac/queryset_scoping.rst

 To look up objects by permission easily from an existing QuerySet use the ``get_objects_for_user`` provided by pulpcore or django-guardian.
 Here's an example where all items are displayed accessible via either of the permission frameworks:

+NOTE: Doing this will prevent the user from disabling queryset scoping.
+# I think this section should be removed from the docs

 .. code-block:: python